yyu2002/learning_resources/README.md

 ## Machine Learning

 ## Interesting Articles
-- [Why the PIE theorem is more relevant than the CAP theorem](https://www.alexdebrie.com/posts/choosing-a-database-with-pie/) - choosing pattern flexiblity, efficiency, and infinite scale in a data system.
+- [Why the PIE theorem is more relevant than the CAP theorem](https://www.alexdebrie.com/posts/choosing-a-database-with-pie/) - Balancing pattern flexiblity, efficiency, and infinite scale in a data system.